mearashadowfax/OpenStove/src/content/recipes/creamy-tomato-soup.md

       - quantity: "1/2"
         name: "teaspoon dried oregano"
       - quantity: "1/2"
         name: "teaspoon dried basil"
       - quantity: "1/4"
         name: "cup heavy cream (or alternative)"
       - quantity: ""
         name: "Salt and pepper to taste"
       - quantity: ""
         name: "Fresh basil leaves for garnish (optional)"

+recipeNotes:
-recipeNotes: [
+  [
     "Tomato Choice: For the richest flavor, use ripe, in-season tomatoes.
 If out of season, canned San Marzano tomatoes are a good substitute.", "Cream Alternatives: For a vegan version, use coconut milk or cashew cream instead of dairy cream.", "For a smoother soup, blend thoroughly.
-For a chunkier texture, blend only half or use a potato masher.", "Garnish with fresh basil or croutons for extra flavor and crunch.", "Storing: This soup can be stored in an airtight container in the fridge for up to 3 days, or freeze for longer storage.", "The soup's consistency can be adjusted according to your preference by adding more broth or cream.", "This creamy tomato soup pairs wonderfully with a grilled cheese sandwich or a side salad for a complete meal.", "For an extra touch of richness, a dollop of crème fraîche or a sprinkle of grated Parmesan cheese can also be added upon serving."
+For a chunkier texture, blend only half or use a potato masher.", "Garnish with fresh basil or croutons for extra flavor and crunch.", "Storing: This soup can be stored in an airtight container in the fridge for up to 3 days, or freeze for longer storage.", "The soup's consistency can be adjusted according to your preference by adding more broth or cream.", "This creamy tomato soup pairs wonderfully with a grilled cheese sandwich or a side salad for a complete meal.", "For an extra touch of richness, a dollop of crème fraîche or a sprinkle of grated Parmesan cheese can also be added upon serving.", ]
-]

 tags: ["soup", "tomato", "vegetarian"]